PeterCamilleri/CX16/docs/proc_grammar.md

 expressions &rarr; expression ("," expression)* expression  &rarr; phrase (relop phrase)? phrase      &rarr; ("+" | "-")? term (("+" | "-" | "or") term)*
-term        &rarr; factor (("*" | "/" | "%" | "and") factor)*
+            -- data types and operators must be compatible. term        &rarr; factor (("*" | "/" | "%" | "and") factor)*
-factor      &rarr; number | string | variable | c_ident | (p_ident ("(" expressions ")")?) | ("(" expression ")") | ("not" factor)
+            -- data types and operators must be compatible. factor      &rarr; number | string | variable | c_ident | (p_ident ("(" expressions ")")?) | ("(" expression ")") | ("not" factor)
             -- c_ident must be a constant either predefined or previously defined in the code.
             -- p_ident must be a proc either predefined or previously defined in the code.
-            -- arguments to p_ident must match its declaration. variable    &rarr; identifier (("[" expressions "]") | ("." identifier) | ("&uarr;"))*
+            -- arguments to p_ident must match its declaration.
+            -- data types and operators must be compatible. variable    &rarr; identifier (("[" expressions "]") | ("." identifier) | ("&uarr;"))*
             -- data types and operators must be compatible.